Portal Reloaded: Gameplay

-As with the official games in the Portal franchise, Portal Reloaded takes place in the Aperture Science facility, where the player character solves a variety of puzzles in test chambers.
-Players are equipped with a "portal gun", allowing them to create holes that connect disparate areas in three-dimensional space.
-Unique to the mod is a third "time portal", allowing the player to traverse between the same point in two alternate versions of the test chamber, located respectively in the past and the future.
-The game also involves solving puzzles with other testing elements introduced in the official series, such as buttons, cubes, lasers, and light bridges.
+Like the Portal series, Portal Reloaded is a puzzle-platform game played from the first-person perspective in which the player must solve puzzles in "test chambers".
+The player is equipped with the portal gun, allowing them to create two ends of a portal, colored orange and blue, that connect disparate areas in three-dimensional space.

+Unique to the mod is a third "time portal", colored green, which allows the player to go between the same point in two alternate versions of the test chamber, one in the past and one in the future.
+The test chambers in the future are in disrepair and resemble early chambers of Portal 2, whereas those in the past are in fresh conditions.
+The conditions of test chamber windows and floors are also different in alternate versions, allowing the player to visit inaccessible parts of chambers between the past versions of chambers.
+The game also involves solving puzzles with other testing elements introduced in the official Portal series, such as buttons, cubes, lasers, and light bridges.

-If an object – such as a cube or a conventional portal – is manipulated in the past, it moves in the future chamber as well, causing its previous copy to fizzle.
-However, objects in the future can be moved independently of their past equivalents.
-While past objects cannot be taken through the time portal into the future (causing a paradox), future variants of an object can be brought into the past.
+If an object, such as a cube or a conventional portal, is manipulated in the past, it will also move in the future chamber, causing the prior duplicate to fizzle.
+However, future objects can be moved independently of their past equivalents.
+While past objects cannot be taken through the time portal into the future, causing a paradox, future variants of an object can be transported into the past.
 A future variant of an object brought into the past does not create another future variant of itself.
-Therefore, careful usage of puzzle elements allows the player to have a duplicate of any puzzle element that can be brought through the time portal.
+As a result, careful usage of puzzle elements allows the player to have a duplicate of any puzzle element that can be brought through the time portal.

-Unlike Portal 2, which it is based on, the game does not feature a co-op mode.
-The developer has stated that the mod is intended as a smaller-scale complement to the original game, in contrast to other modifications such as Portal Stories: Mel.
-It is intended for "veteran players", being more challenging than the official games.
+The campaign consists of 25 test chambers, and its puzzles progressively increase in difficulty.
+It features tutorial puzzles that teach the player the mechanics of the "time portal".
+The game is intended to be completed in between 4 and 6 hours.
+Unlike Portal 2, which it is based on, the game's initial release only featured the single-player mode.
+A co-op mode was added in a later update.
+The developer stated that the mod is intended as a smaller-scale complement to the original game, in contrast to other modifications such as Portal Stories: Mel.
+It is intended for "veteran players" and is more challenging than the official series.